Standard 2: Places and Regions

 Type: Lesson Plan

-In this lesson, students will use key details to determine the main idea of informational text about landmarks.
-For the summative assessment, students will work in small groups to read an informational text about landmarks, fill out a Main Idea Pyramid Graphic Organizer, and then create a poster in the shape of the landmark they read about.
-Students will utilize the information on their graphic organizer when creating their poster.
+In this lesson, students will use relevant details to determine the central idea of informational text about landmarks.
+Students will work in small groups to read an informational text about landmarks, fill out a graphic organizer, and then create a poster in the shape of the landmark they read about.
+Students will present their landmark posters to the class.

 Type: Lesson Plan